 No products found.

-These hybrid shoes are designed to be decent at everything – they include great foot support, a relatively solid sole, strong upper, and a variety of reinforced points for climbing ropes.
+These hybrid shoes are designed to be decent at everything – they include great foot support, a relatively solid sole, a strong upper, and a variety of reinforced points for climbing ropes.

 These two main brands – Nike’s MetCon and Reebok’s Nano series – are the main place to look for a high-quality CrossFit shoe.
-You can train CrossFit without them, but you’re going to see serious problems with any alternatives.
+You can train in CrossFit without them, but you’re going to see serious problems with any alternatives.
 Look for durability, comfort, and a design that clings to your foot while you move.

 2. Towel